 Requirements

-Claude Desktop requires MCP servers to run locally using STDIO transport.
-This means your server will communicate with Claude through standard input/output rather than HTTP.
+Claude Desktop traditionally requires MCP servers to run locally using STDIO transport, where your server communicates with Claude through standard input/output rather than HTTP.
+However, users on certain plans now have access to remote server support as well.

-If you need to connect to remote servers, you can create a proxy server that runs locally via STDIO and forwards requests to remote HTTP servers.
+If you don’t have access to remote server support or need to connect to remote servers, you can create a proxy server that runs locally via STDIO and forwards requests to remote HTTP servers.
 See the Proxy Servers section below.

 Create a Server